 - utility (the website provides useful content and solves users’ problems)

 - accessibility (the website is convenient for different categories of users)

-– desirability (the website is attractive and problem-solving, it retains users and creates the positive experience which they are ready to repeat).
+- desirability (the website is attractive and problem-solving, it retains users and creates a positive experience which they are ready to repeat).

 Here are some examples of web design concepts created by Tubik Studio designers.

 Home page is the most popular name for the main page of the website.
 It is called home as it usually provides a starting point with many further directions for the user, containing direct links to the most important areas of interaction with a website.
 In other words, it can be also named the initial page or index page.
 The home page is mostly the start of users’ journey if they are directed to the site by search engines.

 In addition to essential links to different website parts, home page often contains search field, basic onboarding functionality for personalized sites, different areas of navigation showing users diverse categories of data.
 It might also contain engaging welcome messages and copy blocks featuring a slogan and/or explaining the benefits of the website or objects it presents.

 More than a decade ago a famous expert in usability Jakob Nielsen wrote Top 10 Guidelines for Homepage Usability in which he said: “Homepages are the most valuable real estate in the world.
 Each year, companies and individuals funnel millions of dollars through a space that’s not even a square foot in size.
 For good reason.
 A homepage’s impact on a company’s bottom line is far greater than simple measures of e-commerce revenues: The homepage is your company’s face to the world.
 Increasingly, potential customers will look at your company’s online presence before doing business with you — regardless of whether they plan to close the actual sale online.”
 Long time has passed since then but clear and a user-friendly home page is still the issue of vital importance for an efficient website.